rbulmer55/best-practice-lambda/docs/1-separate-handler.md

 # 1 — Separate Handler from Business Logic

+Use code architecutre patterns such as hexagonal architecutre and the concept of ports, adapters and domain use cases to distingush distinct boundaries between busines logic and tooling.

 Why it matters

 - Keeps Lambda handlers thin and focused on event/response translation.